ishamid/DeploymentPipeline/README.md

 # DeploymentPipeline
-Github repository for the deployment
+Github repository for the deployment  of DevOps